Marmelodov/PromptCrafter-API/docs/tutorials/update-prompt.md

 ## Response

 A successful request returns a `200 OK` status and the full, updated prompt object.
-Notice that the `updatedAt` timestamp has changed to reflect when the modification occurred.
+Notice that the `updatedAt` timestamp has changed to show when the update occurred.

 ```json
 {